RafalSkolasinski/science-docker/README.md

 To obtain the latest build use ``rafalskolasinski/science:latest``.

-As [Kwant](https://kwant-project.org/) is a main package that I use in my research I also provide a second environment with kwant built directly from [git](https://gitlab.kwant-project.org/kwant/kwant).
+As [Kwant](https://kwant-project.org/) is a main package that I use in my research I also provide a second [image](kwant/) with kwant built directly from [git](https://gitlab.kwant-project.org/kwant/kwant).

-## Provided environments
-The base conda is updated by packages listed in [environment](science/environment.yml) file.

-This environment is then cloned and stable version of Kwant is replaced with a version installed from sources in version specified by ``KWANT_HASH`` variable inside the [Dockerfile](science/Dockerfile).
+Environment in this image has all packages the same with only stable Kwant being replaced with a version specified by ``KWANT_HASH`` in the [Dockerfile](kwant/Dockerfile).
-The environment is named ``kwant`` and has display name ``Python3 (dev-kwant)``.

 ## Building and installing python codes
 Code development process can be simplified by working in reproducible environments, like docker container.
 For this purpose I added a volume ``/src`` and convenient scripts (build and test) in ``/usr/local`` directory that can be executed through ``docker run command``.
-These scripts allow to easy build and install (in development mode) python source code into the ``science`` environment.
+These scripts allow to easy build and install (in development mode) python source code into the ``base`` environment.

 In example, to build and install kwant from a local copy one can start the container with